 Potential Effects & Benefits of THCV

-THCV appears to have a host of potential benefits, including suppressing appetite, regulating blood sugar, and protecting against neurodegenerative conditions, acne, and the side effects of THC.
+THCV appears to have a host of potential benefits, including suppressing appetite, regulating blood sugar, and protecting against neurodegenerative conditions, acne, and some of the side effects of THC.
+There’s also some early evidence for the claims that it can enhance energy and focus.

 Weight Loss Support